lewis-sqa/NEPs/specs/Standards/Wallets.md

 ## Injected Wallets

-TODO: Description here.

-### Namespace

-TODO: Description here explaining wallets will use the `window.near` namespace and expose a property to detect the wallet e.g. `isSender` or `isMathWallet`.
+Injected wallets are browser extensions that implement the `Wallet` API (see below) via `window.near` where dApps can determine which wallet is available by inspecting the `id` property.

+> Note: It's difficult to overlook the drawback of having a single namespace for wallets (even if Ethereum does this).
+Users must disable other wallets to avoid conflicts.
+Maybe `window.near` should be `Record<string, Wallet>`.
+This approach solves the problem of detecting which wallet(s) are available and supports multiple injected wallets simultaneously!

-### Wallet Interface
+### Wallet API

+At it's most basic, the Wallet API has main two features:

+- `request`: Communication with wallet.
+- `on` and `off`: Subscribe to notable events such as account updates.

+The decision to implement `request` instead of dedicated methods means wallets can define their own custom functionality without polluting the top-level namespace.
+The purpose of this spec is to define the minimum set of methods to be considered an official NEAR injected wallet.
+Wallets are free to innovate with functionality they believe could eventually become part of the spec such as querying the locked status.

-Below is a high-level overview of what an injected wallet should look like:
+Heavily inspired by [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods), below is a high-level overview of what an injected wallet should look like.

 ```ts
 import { providers } from "near-api-js";